open-AIMS/Adult-Amillepora-hydrocarbon-toxicity/README.md

 # CTLBB
-Derivation of CTLBBs for Acropora millepora
+Modelling toxicity thresholds to derive CTLBBs for Acropora millepora